 - Attempting to force other to view or listen to a message by coercion, badgering or intimidation

 Masks are optional inside university buildings and outdoors.
-For individuals who are not fully vaccinated or have weakened immune systems, masking and social distancing are optional but recommended.
-See the university's health behavior guidance for the most current information on who should mask and when.
+For individuals who are not fully vaccinated or have weakened immune systems, optional masking is recommended when inside university buildings, except when alone in a private office or cublicle.
+See the university's health behavior guidance for the most current information.
 Community members should maintain good hand hygiene by handwashing and having hand sanitizer readily available.
-Use the university's Protect Texas Together app for daily symptom screening.
-If you are sick, you should stay at home.
+Use the Protect Texas Together app for daily symptom screening.
+If you feel sick, please stay at home.